BinaryNoggin/bamboo_config_adapter/README.md

 # Bamboo.ConfigAdapter

-In some cooporate environments sending emails isn't simply picking a server and sending it to that server.
+In some cooperate environments sending emails isn't simply picking a server and sending it to that server.
 Sometimes different emails require different types of configurations that are only known at runtime.
 Does this sound like your problem?
 This may seem convoluted, but this